-The auction, slated to begin on 26 July, will have 72,000MHz of airwaves on offer.
-It will be the first concrete step towards rolling out 5G services in India, giving access to ultra high-speed and low latency mobile internet.
+This auction, approved by the Union Cabinet in June, is the first concrete step towards rolling out 5G services in India, giving access to ultra high-speed and low latency mobile internet.

-Here's all you need to know about the auction next month.
+Here's all you need to know about the auction.

 What spectrum is being auctioned?